ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-plugins.md

 Options:

-  -h, --help                  output usage information --install                   *If plugin [name] is provided, install it using --version, --url or --path.
+  -h, --help                  output usage information --install                   *If plugin [name] is provided, install it using --npmVersion, --gitUrl or --path.
 Otherwise, (re-)install all listed plugins
   --get                       *Gets the plugin [name] current stored configuration --set <JSONObject>          *Updates the plugin configuration with new properties --replace <JSONObject>      *Replaces a plugin configuration with a new one